BHCSSD/20.1.3-4-corners/README.md

 }

 function mouseClicked() {
+// Check which quadrant the mouse click is in.
+// think of this as your hitbox. if your mouse is inside of this, the code will run.
+// if( this is true){
+// this will run
+// } else if (the first  if is not true, test this){
+// run this
+// }else{
+// if all else fails do this
+// }

-  // Check which quadrant the mouse click is in if (mouseX < ___ && mouseY < ___) {
+  if (mouseX < ___ && mouseY < ___) {
     // Top-left quadrant (Change color to red)